 On a typical sunny day, my route in Busan always started with crossing that street towards the station.
 If you can see the tree to the left of the pedestrian crossing, that’s where Exit 11 of Seomyeon Station is.
 It has escalators going up and at the back of that is also an elevator.
 It’s so helpful knowing that certain exits have escalators or elevators because it’s rare commodity in subways in South Korea.

 Here’s a video of my neighborhood in Seomyeon.
-I took this video on my first night in Busan and as you may notice, the roads are still wet from the rain.
-I never got hungry while there because there were so many Korean restaurants, street food vendors, and also fruit stalls.
+I took this video on my first night in Busan and as you may notice, the roads were still wet from the rain.
+I never got hungry while there because there were so many authentic/local Korean restaurants, street food vendors, and also fruit stalls.
 It’s not a posh neighborhood but I loved the local vibe and the fact that it’s less than a 5-minute walk to several exits of Seomyeon Station (Exits 15, 13 or 11).

 What I would have done if it wasn’t raining…